-A questionnaire has been designed and used to collect a data.
+A questionnaire has been designed and used to collect data.
 This research is going to measure seven constructs and the questionnaire was divided into eight sections.
-The first section includes information regarding the characteristics of respondents (e.g. age, gender, having personal computer, having internet access, having experience with e-learning system), while each one of other sections includes questions that measure each of this research model constructs.
-Finally the last section includes questions that measure employees' intention to use web based training system.
+The first section includes information regarding the characteristics of respondents (e.g. age, gender, having personal computer, having internet access, having experience with e-learning systems), while each one of other sections includes questions that measure each of this research model constructs.
+Finally the last section includes questions that measure employees' intention to use web-based PAPER EXTENDED UTAUT TO EXAMINE THE ACCEPTANCE OF WEB BASED TRAINING SYSTEMS BY PUBLIC SECTOR EMPLOYEES.

+training systems.
 The total number of questionnaire's items is 43.
 Each item is measured using 7-point likert scale (appendix A).
 All such items have been adapted from [1], [24], [31].